-This art project is easy to set-up and uses simple supplies that you might already have handy — just spray bottles (clear is best so children can see the colors inside), food coloring, and construction paper.
+This fun, budget-friendly art project requires just a few supplies, which you might already have handy — spray bottles (clear is best so children can see the colors inside), food coloring, and construction paper.
 Encourage children to collect a variety of natural items for this activity, such as rocks, twigs, sticks, and leaves.
-Mix water and food coloring in spray bottles and shake.
-Then, invite children to spray their paint on the paper, over the various materials to see what kinds of shapes are left on the paper.
+Mix water and food coloring in each of the spray bottles and shake.
+Invite children to arrange their nature collections on the paper, and then spray the food-color paint over them.
+When they remove the items, the paper will be filled with a variety of shapes.

 Older children might enjoy making hypotheses about what the paper will look like after spraying, and which items will resist the spray paint.

 Creating tree bark rubbings is a fun way for children to explore the textures of different trees.
-This activity uses only 2 materials, paper and crayons, and can be done either on a nature walk or in your yard.
-Encourage children to experiment with different trees, then take a look at the bark rubbings to see how they compare.
-While children are doing this activity, you might take a few photos of the trees so that you can display the photos next to the bark rubbings in your classroom.
+This activity can be part of a nature walk or done in your yard– all that is needed are crayons, paper, and some nearby trees.
+Encourage the children to make bark rubbings on a variety of trees and to compare the different patterns.
+While children are engaged in the activity, you might take a few photos of the trees so that you can display the photos next to the bark rubbings in your classroom.

 Click here for more information about this activity, as well as additional ideas for engaging children in tree and texture exploration.

-This simple activity turns plastic water bottles into storage containers children can use to collect rocks, flower petals, leaves, twigs, and any other special items they find in nature.
+Plastic water bottles can become storage containers for children to use as they collect rocks, flower petals, leaves, twigs, and any other special items they find in nature.
 Similar to the activity above, this project can be done on a nature walk or in your yard.
-And, the small bottle top openings make this a great fine motor activity for young children who are developing the muscles in their hands and fingers.
+And, placing small items into the small bottle top openings is an engaging fine motor activity for young children who are developing the muscles in their hands and fingers.
 Children love to find “treasures” or special items outside, and this activity allows them to store them in a special place that can be revisited.

 Click here to read more about this activity.